 All information needs to be disclosed publicly to all parties involved in the partnership.

-Efficient Use of Funds:
+Efficient Use of Funds

 Sustainable development needs to be the major criteria, thereby ensuring that all contracts and procedures should benefit the tenders without harming the environment in any way.
+Some of the medical tourism destinations mentioned in our medical tourism destination guide have been able to implement the PPP model successfully and displayed sustained growth.

 It ensures professionalism, independent decision-making capabilities and impartiality to all the concerned parties.

-Importance of PPP in medical tourism:
+Importance of PPP in medical tourism

 Medical tourism involves the treatment of foreign nationals that presents a more complex scenario bounded by a number of protocols, policies, activities, visa, rules, immigration and other issues.
 It demands continuous intervention and support from the Ministry of tourism, health, commerce and external affairs.

 In the current scenario of the fast-growing medical tourism market, the role of PPP to provide sustainability cannot be downplayed.
-On the contrary, it has become imperative to meet the requirements of the ever growing global medical tourist base bringing in innovative service delivery across the board.
+On the contrary, it has become imperative to meet the requirements of the ever-growing global medical tourist base bringing in innovative service delivery across the board.

-Where medical tourism market is by and large driven by liquidity of funds and availability of world class expertise, the adoption of PPP becomes more relevant.
+Where medical tourism market is by and large driven by liquidity of funds and availability of world-class expertise, the adoption of PPP becomes more relevant.
 The demand for improvement in service delivery quality and expertise development is continuous in the healthcare sector.

 Therefore, the importance of PPP model can be well realized where enough supply of skilled manpower, expertise in treatments and super class service delivery is imperative to create a sustainable market amidst tough competition.
 Countries having high healthcare expenditure are also fast accepting PPP models to stand out in the competition.